robertbozsik/gps-da-adsquare/README.md

 ### Dashboard of unique store visits

-To see the big picture here is a dasboard:
+See the big picture on this [dasboard](https://public.tableau.com/profile/robert.bozsik#!/vizhome/unique_visits/Dashboardofuniquevisists?publish=yes)

 ![dashboard_of_unique_visits_tableau](/images/dashboard_of_unique_visits_tableau.png)

-### Trend of unique visits for each store made by Seaborn:
+### Trend of unique visits for each store:

 Visualizing the unique visits for each store id caused a huge mess on the plot as there are 186 unique store ids, for this reason, I decided to plot the trend for each store name.